thekhyatigandhi/Professional-readme-generator/myREADME.md

 a

 ## Contact Details
-If you have any questions, please contact me khyati via email at khyati@khyatigandhi.com or visit my GitHub profile @thekhyatigandhi.
+If you have any questions, please contact me khyati gandhi via email at khyati296@gmail.com or visit my GitHub profile https://github.com/thekhyatigandhi.